PacktPublishing/Kubernetes---An-Enterprise-Guide-2E/chapter4/k8gb-example/README.md

-# K8GB Installation Scripts - WIP
+# K8GB Installation Scripts - WIP - Last Updated: 1/18/2022
 This is a WIP (Work in Progress) - When the scripts are complete, we will remove the WIP status.
 This directory contains scripts to create the two clusters used in Chapter 4's K8GB example.